-Because the blue-nosed pup is rare, many unscrupulous breeders will breed blue noses together.
+Because this color combination is rare, many unscrupulous breeders will breed blue noses together.
 This is regardless of whether they are ill, too old, too young, or closely related (i.e., a parent with pup or siblings with siblings).
 This practice is called inbreeding, and it can cause serious health problems because the gene pool is limited.

-If you are determined to have a blue-nosed Pitbull, you should always work with a reputable breeder who would never create blue-nosed Pitbulls by inbreeding.
+If you are determined to have a blue nosed Pitbull, you should always work with a reputable breeder who would never create their dogs through inbreeding.
 Yes, you might have to pay a little more for them, but you can guarantee that the chances of them being healthy are much higher.
 In the long run, this will probably save you lots in vet bills too.

-From a reputable breeder, you can expect to pay anywhere between $1,000 and $3,000 for a blue-nosed Pitbull.
+From a reputable breeder, you can expect to pay anywhere between $1,000 and $3,000 for a purebred puppy.
 If you’re wondering how to find a reputable breeder, look for one with a professional website (no ads on Craigslist), and breeders who will invite you to see the pups and their parents in person.
 Ask for health clearances, and reviews from previous customers are great too.

-If you are thinking about rescuing a blue-nosed Pitbull, you probably won’t be surprised to learn that there are more Pitbulls in rescue shelters than any other dog breed.
+If you are thinking about rescuing, you probably won’t be surprised to learn that there are more Pitbulls in rescue shelters than any other dog breed.
 Although this is sad, it means many lovely Pitbulls are waiting for their forever home.
-Visit your local rescue centers, or dedicated Pitbull Rescue websites, and speak to the contacts there about blue-nosed Pitbulls.
+Visit your local rescue centers, or dedicated Pitbull Rescue websites, and speak to the contacts there about finding one with this coat color.

 Frequently Asked Questions